PinchCactus/Basic-Server-Launcher-for-OpenRCT2/README.md

+Version 1.1.1

-This is a personal project to help me manage my openrct2 server.
+This is a personal project ot help manage my openrct2 server.

-This is version 1.0, bugs may exist

-To use:
+This release should be considered "feature complete" There are major changes I would like to do but cannot commit to right now.

+Custom Settings Profiles are implemented, define them in the .bat

+You can also enter custom settings when the .bat runs, though these wont be saved.

+Alternative .exe location implemented.
+Put this .bat in the same folder as openrct2.exe OR define the location of the .exe in the .bat

+Debug messages removed

+TO USE:

-Place the .bat in the same folder as  openrct2.exe
+Place .bat into the same folder as openrct2.exe or define OpenRCT2Dir in the .bat

-In order for BLS_OpenRCT2 to function properly you must define your openrct2.exe, saves, and autosaves locations at the top of the .bat

-You can also add server arguments if so desired.
+If your saves are located somewhere other that the default path make sure you define the locations in the .bat

+Autostart will not function on pc restart without adding the .bat to startup in windows